LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas

 This has been the most popular type of LPG vehicle system in recent years.

-3. LPG Liquid Phase Injection (LPI)
+3. Autogas Liquid Phase Injection (LPI)

 Liquid phase injection (LPI) systems inject liquid directly into the intake manifold.